340:65-3-1. Eligibility determination

 1. (a) Except for children in Oklahoma Human Services (OKDHS) or tribal custody whose cases remain in the county of jurisdiction, applicants may apply for and receive benefits in an OKDHS office, or apply online via okdhslive.org.

-(b) The timeframe needed to determine eligibility varies depending on the capabilities of the applicant and the amount of verification required.
-Refer to Oklahoma Administrative Code (OAC) 340:65-3-5 for application processing time limits for all Adult and Family Services (AFS) benefits.
+(b) The timeframe needed to determine eligibility varies depending on the applicant's capabilities and the amount of verification required.
+Refer to Oklahoma Administrative Code (OAC) 340:65-3-5 for application processing time limits for all Adult and Family Services benefits.

-(c) When the applicant informs the worker he or she does not have the information needed to determine eligibility, the worker offers to assist the applicant in obtaining the information.
+(c) When the applicant informs the worker the applicant does not have the information needed to determine eligibility, the worker offers to assist the applicant in obtaining the information.
 The worker's assistance may range from explaining how or where to obtain proof to the worker obtaining proof when the applicant is unable to do so.
 The worker is not required to obtain proof for an applicant who is simply unwilling to do so.

 (b) Due to the Temporary Assistance for Needy Family (TANF) program requirement to assess employment barriers and the family's service needs, the applicant must complete the application.
 The worker makes a home visit or conducts a virtual video conference when it is difficult or inadvisable for the applicant to come to the OKDHS office.